 The higher a kickback, in other words, the more likely a company is to win the contract.
 These high kickbacks translate into higher phone rates for family members—usually the very people who can least afford it.
 Like the vast majority of those who pass through the massive jail and court complex known as 201 Poplar in downtown Memphis, Tim’s family was not wealthy.
 When it came time for his trial last spring, his mother would be in court every day, only to leave straight for her night job, cleaning office buildings.

-Visit thenation.com/prison-profiteers to view all the videos in this series) With 2.3 million people incarcerated in the United States, prisons are big business; the goal of the series is to expose the myriad ways people enrich themselves off crime and punishment.
+Global Tel* Link is one of five companies profiled in a new video series called “Prison Profiteers,” a collaboration between Beyond Bars—a Brave New Films project—the ACLU, and The Nation.
+(Visit thenation.com/prison-profiteers to view all the videos in this series) With 2.3 million people incarcerated in the United States, prisons are big business; the goal of the series is to expose the myriad ways people enrich themselves off crime and punishment.
 Defenders of for-profit prison services pitch them as superior, efficient, money-saving options for cash-strapped states and localities that can ill-afford the costs of mass incarceration.
 (And indeed, historically, state-run services have often proven abysmal in themselves.)
 But not only do such privatized services often end up more expensive in reality, they can incur huge unseen costs to inmates and their families.

 Watch the first video in the Prison Profiteers series from Beyond Bars, on telecommunications company Global Tel* Link, and check back here each Tuesday for new videos.